llvm/circt/docs/Dialects/Seq/RationaleSeq.md

 - **resetValue**: A value which the state is set to upon reset.
 Required iff 'reset' is present.
 - **powerOn**: A value which will be assigned to the register upon system power-on.
+- **initialValue**: A value which will be assigned to the register in an initial block
 - **name**: A name for the register, defaults to `""`.
 Inferred from the textual SSA value name, or passed explicitly in builder APIs.
 The name will be passed to the `sv.reg` during lowering.